indygreg/PyOxidizer/docs/config.rst

 *merged* with the existing resource sets according to the behavior of that rule ``type``.
 If multiple rules add a resource of the same name and flavor, the last added version is used. i.e. *last write wins*.

+.. _install_locations:

+Install Locations
+^^^^^^^^^^^^^^^^^

+Some rules support the concept of *install locations*.
+This allows resources to be packaged in different locations.
+For example, some resources can be embedded in the produced binary and others can live as files on the filesystem (like how Python traditionally works).

+If a rule supports *install locations*, the string value defining an install location has the following values:

+``embedded``
+   Resource will be embedded in the produced binary.

+   This is usually the default install location.

 The following sections describe the various ``type``'s of rules.